Skip to Main Content

 A high credit score makes it easier for lenders to approve your loan because you’ve already shown you are a responsible credit user.
 You may even be able to get your loan funds the same day you apply.

-If you haven’t reached the excellent credit score range, take these steps to improve your credit score.
+If you haven’t reached the excellent credit score range, take these steps to improve your credit.

-- Pay everything on time, all the time.
+1. Pay everything on time, all the time.
 Your payment history has the greatest impact on your credit scores.
-Set up automatic payments and keep your accounts to a minimum to avoid missing a payment.
+Set up automatic payments and keep balances to a minimum to avoid missing a payment.

-- Keep your credit balances low or pay them off.
+2. Keep your credit balances low or pay them off.
 Carrying high credit card balances pulls your credit scores down.
-Your credit utilization ratio should be at 30 percent or less.
+Ideally, your credit utilization ratio should be 30 percent or less.
 That means for every $10,000 worth of available credit you have, you shouldn’t ever charge more than $3,000 at a time.
 Besides payment history, this factor has a major impact on how high your credit scores are.

-- Keep credit cards open.
-Unless you have a strong reason to, try to keep credit cards open.
-Closing them will lower the average age of your credit accounts, which can affect your score.
+5. Keep credit cards open.
+Unless you have a strong reason to close a credit card, try to keep it open.
+Closing cards will lower the average age of your credit accounts, which can affect your score.
+A smart strategy is to put a small, recurring charge on each credit card, and set the balance to be automatically paid each month.
+This way, you keep the credit line active without incurring new debt.

 Bottom line

 An excellent credit score gives you a wide range of personal loan borrowing options to use.
-Whether you’re funding a major home renovation or financing a new business startup, your exemplary credit history gives you more repayment terms and loan amount options to choose from.
+Whether you’re funding a major home renovation or financing a new business startup, your exemplary credit history gives you more repayment terms and loan amount options to choose from and opens the door to lower rates.